 Going into my 28th year practicing matchmaking I’ve developed a new plan that can make you your investment fee back if the situation fits.

 After you become a client of this Denver matchmaking service, if you meet someone either in or outside the service and cultivate a long and hopefully permanent relationship I’m inviting you to either GIFT or SELL your place in Bon Jour.
 This also applies if you move out of state.
 If you SELL your place you cannot sell it for more than you paid, so you would have to ask me what you paid if you don’t remember.
-The perspective buyer MUST MEET ALL BON JOUR MATCHMAKING CRITERIA first or I will NOT honor the sale.
+The prospective buyer MUST MEET ALL BON JOUR MATCHMAKING CRITERIA first or I will NOT honor the sale.
 There are NO REFUNDS from Bon Jour Matchmaking Service or Michele Fields.

 There would be a fee (for them) to initiate another 2-hour interviewing process with this new client who is taking your place.